 The most downloaded app of all time also includes audio Bible listening, called Bible by Life Church.
 If you use the application online, just click on the sound icon above the Bible text (see image below) and it pops up a window offering to play the audio of that passage.
 Click the translation drop-down box and you’ll see which translations offer audio versions.
 They include an audio icon right of the name.

 Open the app to your chosen translation and passage.
 The drop-down list of translations shows whether it has audio Bible listening options with the same sound icon the website has.
-Tap one to open it and then tap the toolbar next to the translation name.
+Then, tap one to open it and then tap the toolbar next to the translation name.
 The audio icon on the toolbar shows up, so you can tap it to start listening.
 There’s a play button at the bottom of the screen.
 While listening, tap that icon to open the play controls.
 You can play, skip back one verse or skip forward one verse.

 Users don’t get as many audio options as the Dwell app, but we like that it’s built into the Bible app so you can both listen and read, depending on which one’s more appropriate for the setting.
 You can read more about the Bible app in our roundup of the best simple Bible apps.